Hudson Motor Car Company: Australia

 Hudson vehicles were imported into Australia in 1913 by Brisbane company McGhie Motor Company.

 In 1915 the Sydney branch of Dalgety & Co.
-Ltd became the distributor of Hudson and Essex vehicles for New South Wales.
+Ltd became the distributor of Hudson (and later Essex) vehicles for New South Wales.
 The company was also the agent for Wolseley, Daimler, and Buick passenger vehicles as well as Lacre and Halley commercial vehicles.
 Motor bodies were produced by Messrs Henderson, Boulton, and Kirkham in Regent Street, Sydney.
 The company also did trimming, fitting, painting, mechanical work, and repairs.

 Established in 1922, Sydney company Smith & Waddington set up motor vehicle body building operations for NSW and Queensland at premises on Parramatta Road, Camperdown.
 The company built "custom" car bodies which, by the terminology of the day, meant "built to an individual order and to a special design."
 In addition to assembling Hudson and Essex for Dalgety, the company also built vehicle bodies for Rolls-Royce, Wolseley, Dort, Benz, Fiat, and Turkat Méry.
 After a slump in the economy which caused operations to cease in November 1927, Smith & Waddington resumed production in June 1928, again building Hudson and Essex vehicles for NSW and Queensland, and further adding Dodge, Chrysler, Erskine, and Studebaker for the whole of Australia.
-Additionally, Sydney coach builder G.H Olding & Sons are known to have built 6 Terraplane phaetons for Dalgety in 1934.
+Additionally, Sydney coach builder G.H.
+Olding & Sons are known to have built six Terraplane phaetons for Dalgety in 1934.

 In 1926 a new company, Leader Motors Limited was formed to be the exclusive distributor of Hudson and Essex motor vehicles in Queensland.
 The bodies were made by South Australian company Holden's Motor Body Builders in Brisbane.
-In its main facility of Adelaide, Holden also made motor bodies for Austin, Buick, Chevrolet, Cleveland, Dodge, Fiat, Oakland, Oldsmobile, Overland, Reo, Studebaker, and Willys Knight.
+In its main facility of Adelaide, Holden also made motor bodies for Austin, Buick, Chevrolet, Chrysler, Cleveland, Dodge, Fiat, Oakland, Oldsmobile, Overland, Pontiac, Reo, Studebaker, Vauxhall, and Willys Knight.
+In 1927 Holden's produced 1252 Essex Standard Tourers, 173 Essex Special Tourers, 171 Essex Coaches, and 46 Essex S/S Roadsters.
+In the same year the company manufactured 8 Hudson Tourers.
+1928 was the last year of Hudson and Essex production by Holden's.
+In 1930 Holden's was bought out by General Motors.